bartenbach/pumpkins_pool/README.md

 This is subject to change, however.
 In 2023, we will reasses our business model and decide on a commission rate that will best accomplish our mission.
 If 0% still works, so be it.
 If not, delegators will be notified well in advance of the projected commission rate change, and given ample notice to redelegate if they wish to do so.
 This will be posted here on the Pumpkin's Pool website, and also in the Pumpkin's Pool Discord (linked above under Community).

 Regardless, our promise remains exactly the same: **5%** of all profits go directly to providing clean energy and improving the welfare of animals without homes.

+There aren't many other validators you can stake to where you not only receive top APY, but your rewards also actively contribute to making the world a better place.

 ### Security 🔒
 #### Physical Security